chrisekelley/kiwiprints-report-app/README.md

     COUNT(t.marginfragmantseveredr) as marginfragmantseveredr,
     COUNT(t.globepuncturer) as globepuncturer,
     COUNT(t.complicationsreferralr) as complicationsreferralr,
     t.currentDistrict, i.gender
     FROM trichiasis t, indiv_reg i
     WHERE t.clientid = i._id
+    AND (
+    excessbleedingl != ''
+    OR marginfragmantseveredl != ''
+    OR globepuncturel != ''
+    OR complicationsreferrall != ''
+    OR excessbleedingr != ''
+    OR marginfragmantseveredr != ''
+    OR globepuncturer != ''
+    OR complicationsreferralr != ''
+    )
+    GROUP BY i.gender, t.currentDistrict;

+    SELECT
+    SUM(CASE WHEN excessbleedingl IS NOT NULL THEN 1 ELSE 0 END) +
+    SUM(CASE WHEN globepuncturel IS NOT NULL THEN 1 ELSE 0 END) +
+    SUM(CASE WHEN complicationsreferrall IS NOT NULL THEN 1 ELSE 0 END) +
+    SUM(CASE WHEN excessbleedingr IS NOT NULL THEN 1 ELSE 0 END) +
+    SUM(CASE WHEN marginfragmantseveredr IS NOT NULL THEN 1 ELSE 0 END) +
+    SUM(CASE WHEN globepuncturer IS NOT NULL THEN 1 ELSE 0 END) +
+    SUM(CASE WHEN complicationsreferralr IS NOT NULL THEN 1 ELSE 0 END) AS countProperty, t.currentDistrict, i.gender
+    FROM trichiasis t, indiv_reg i
+    WHERE t.clientid = i._id